TheAbyssBr0/ProjectJasmine/README.md

 - [ ] Implement arrow key navigation (and suitable UI changes to accomodate)
 - [ ] Implement mouse support
 - [ ] Precompiled binaries for MacOS (ARM), Windows (ARM and x86_64), Linux (ARM)
+- [ ] Add wiki section on how to use the app

 ## Known bugs:
 * Command response moves backwards with backspace